EmaEvidence/Frontend/README.md

 # Frontend
 Solution to Andela Bootcamp challenge for Day 3
-I replicate of twitter.com User home page.
+I replicated user wall of twitter.com User home page.

+# Technologies
+1. CSS
+2. HTML

+# To Clone this Project
+1.